 - distancing indirect speech

 - indirect speech

 - quotation marks

 Vandelanotte, L. (Accepted/In press).
 Clearer contours: The stylization of free indirect speech in nineteenth century fiction.
-In P. J. Grund, & T. Walker (Eds.), Speech Representation in the History of English Oxford: Oxford University Press.
+In P. J. Grund, & T. Walker (Eds.), Speech Representation in the History of English Oxford University Press.